philosopher for hire. A practical philosophy blog.

 add AX, 7;

-Easy to see, the instructions are getting more and more primitive.
+It is easy to see that the instructions are getting more and more primitive.
 More and more simple.
-There is no space for the high level concepts.
+There is no space for the high-level concepts.
 There are only very simple logical and mathematical instructions.
-But ‘logical’ here does not mean what Sherlock Holmes defined as ‘logical’.
-‘Logic’ here means binary operations.
+But “logical” here does not mean what Sherlock Holmes defined as “logical.”
+“Logic” here means binary operations.
 Changing zeros to ones or vice versa.
-And the ‘mathematical’ means adding, subtracting, multiplying numbers.
-No ‘Einstein level’ mathematical concept is present here.
+And the “mathematical” means adding, subtracting, and multiplying numbers.
+No “Einstein-level” mathematical concept is present here.

-But to be accepted by the CPU, instructions need to be translated (simplified) even more – to machine instructions, that is chains of zeros and ones.
-One could say: ‘plastic ball’ and ‘no plastic ball’.
-At the lowest level, all these breath-taking inventions of the contemporary computer geniuses end up as long chains of zeroes and ones.
-‘Electric impulse on a pin’, or ‘no electric impulse on a pin’.
-In our example: ‘plastic ball on entrance’ or ‘no plastic ball on entrance’.
+But to be accepted by the CPU, instructions need to be translated (simplified) even more - to machine instructions, that is, chains of zeros and ones.
+One could say: “plastic ball” and “no plastic ball.”
+At the lowest level, all these breathtaking inventions of the contemporary computer geniuses end up as long chains of zeroes and ones.
+“Electric impulse on a pin,” or “no electric impulse on a pin.”
+In our example: “plastic ball on entrance” or “no plastic ball on entrance.”
 This is it.
 Either a ball or an electric impulse.
-Little difference in fact.
-Unless someone believes in magical properties of an electric impulse.
-Like Mary Shelley in her “Frankenstein”.
+There is little difference, in fact, unless someone believes in the magical properties of an electric impulse – like Mary Shelley in her “Frankenstein”.

 Of course, it would be hard to replicate contemporary processors as a plastic toy.
-But it could be possible to replicate a real 8-bit processor for example.
-Built with 3500 or 6000 transistors.
-Or even the famous predecessor of the x86 architecture (8086) with its 29000 transistors.
-It would be an enormous ‘toy’, but it could (if properly designed) replicate fully such a basic processor.
-If we take into account, that the principle of operation is the same in case of an old 8 bit machine and modern 64-256 bit processors, then it becomes apparent that our toy and a processor can be exchangeable (as for the rule).
+But it could be possible to replicate a real 8-bit processor, for example.
+Built with 3,500 or 6,000 transistors.
+Or even the famous predecessor of the x86 architecture (8086) with its 29,000 transistors.
+It would be an enormous “toy”, but it could (if properly designed) replicate fully such a basic processor.
+If we take into account that the principle of operation is the same in case of an old 8-bit machine and modern 64–256-bit processors, then it becomes apparent that our toy and a processor can be interchangeable (as for the rule).

-There are many specialized machines that sew, cut, wrap and perform many other specialized tasks much better and faster than humans.
-Since this industrial – machines based revolution – is more than 100 years old, no-one today is afraid of people being made obsolete, or even replaced, by machines that can do everything faster and better than humans do, not only cut, sew, wrap, etc. But that very fear was present in the second half of XIX century and even at the beginning of the twentieth century.
-Today, we have machines (yes! machines) which perform specialized tasks like operating drones, playing chess or other games, placing bets on stock markets, etc. And many people think, that humankind will soon become obsolete.
-That these machines (computers) will replace humans.
-The answer is: try to use a chess-playing machine to operate a drone, or even play a starcraft computer game, or vice-versa.
-Try to use it to any other task, than the one it was designed for.
-Of course, it may beat many human chess-players.
-Just like an industrial cutting machine will beat a dozen of humans with scissors.
+There are many specialized machines that sew, cut, wrap, and perform many other specialized tasks much better and faster than humans.
+Since this industrial, machine-based revolution is more than 100 years old, no one today is afraid of people being made obsolete, or even replaced, by machines that can do everything faster and better than humans do, not only cut, sew, wrap, etc. But that very fear was present in the second half of the 19th century and even at the beginning of the 20th century.
+Today, we have machines (yes! machines) which perform specialized tasks like operating drones, playing chess or other games, placing bets on stock markets, etc. And many people think that humankind will soon become obsolete, that these machines (computers) will replace humans.
+The answer is: try to use a chess-playing machine to operate a drone, or even play a StarCraft computer game, or vice-versa.
+Try to use it for any other task than the one it was designed for.
+Of course, it may beat many human chess players.
+Just like an industrial cutting machine will beat a dozen humans with scissors.

-Chess playing program may seem 'intelligent' in its behavior, just because it is very complex.
-Its complexity is enormous – unbelievable to laics.
-The full source code – instructions set for this software – consists of millions, or even tens of millions lines of code.
+The chess-playing program may seem “intelligent” in its behavior, just because it is very complex.
+Its complexity is enormous – unbelievable to non-specialists.
+The full source code consists of millions or even tens of millions lines.
 If printed in standard books, it would take many library shelves.
 But it is only able to play chess.
 Even less.
 It requires data to be entered in a predefined, specific way.
 You cannot “ask” it to play using a typical wooden chessboard.
 It is more like a very large mechanism.
 You need to “press” specific “buttons” (input data in a specific form) to make it work.
-And it works according to its design.
-Like all mechanisms – machines do.
-I know, that many people are impressed by these chess playing programs.
+And it works according to its design –like all mechanisms (machines) do.
+I know that many people are impressed by these chess-playing programs.
 “I saw it working” – they say – “It plays in a completely different way than humans!
 It is a real AI”.
-Well, it is hard to discuss with such laics.
-They are like people, who seeing first industrial robotic arms working in car factories, were certain that they will soon see robots walking, jumping, running just like humans do.
+Well, it is hard to discuss with such non-specialists.
+They are like people who, seeing first industrial robotic arms working in car factories, were certain that they will soon see robots walking, jumping, and running just like humans do.
 “Look how fast and precise this arm is!
 Much faster and precise than our arms!
-Now humanoid robots are inevitable!”.
-In fact, creating a humanoid robot, which can walk, run, jump like a human would be much easier than creating a self-conscious, intelligent computer – an AI.
-Yet, even this much easier task is still beyond our reach.
+Now humanoid robots are inevitable!”
+In fact, creating a humanoid robot, which can walk, run, and jump like a human would be much easier than creating a self-conscious, intelligent computer – an AI.
+Yet even this much easier task is still beyond our reach.

 Why is it easier?
 Because it requires only mechanisms.
 Precise, properly working mechanisms.
 Nothing more.
 In case of an AI, we have to expect a qualitative leap – we have to expect the machine to start ‘functioning’ on a totally different level.
 How?
 Somehow.
 Anyhow.
-Who cares?
-When we feed the faith of millions.
+Who cares, when we feed the faith of millions?
 The faith that we are just one little step from creating an AI.
 A human-like AI.
-And soon after that – the over-human AI.
-Who cares about the details (the reality), when he or she can write essays, articles, books about all these fantastic possibilities, which are just around the corner.
-Not to mention, that it sells better than the plain, non-fantastic reality.
+And soon after that, the over-human AI.
+Who cares about the details (the reality), when he or she can write essays, articles, and books about all these fantastic possibilities that are just around the corner.
+It sells better than the plain, non-fantastic reality.

 Anyway, the question behind the AI is:

-“Do we believe, that we could make a plastic toy for 4-years olds a thinking being?”
+“Do we believe that we could make a plastic toy for 4-year-olds a thinking being?”

 Systems based on algorithms are just automatons.
-They operate in a way, which is strictly planned and predicted by its creators (omitting mistakes of course).
+They operate in a way that is strictly planned and predicted by their creators (omitting mistakes of course).
 Even if a random element can be found in them, it is still in the scale and scope strictly designed by programmers.
 By definition, they are not able to go beyond the stage of a very complex, but still a mechanism – an automaton.

-So, how is this 'digital ego’ going to be created, if we have no idea how our own mind works?
+So, how is this “digital ego” going to be created, if we have no idea how our own mind works?
 How does it happen that quite different human brains provide a wide range of very similar basic abilities.
-From our experiences with neural networks we know, they are very sensitive to sometimes even small changes to the number of neurons and/or their organization: connections, layers, etc. Even a very small change results in large differences – usually degradation – in the neural network behavior.
+From our experiences with neural networks, we know they are very sensitive to even small changes in the number of neurons and/or their organization: connections, layers, etc. Even a very small change results in large differences – usually degradation – in the neural network’s behavior.

 Comments: